roydegeest/rakwireless-docs/docs/en-us/datasheet/gateways/rak2245-pi-hat-edition/README.md

   caption="RAK2245 Pi Hat Block Diagram"
 />

+### Hardware

+#### Interface

-The SX1301 digital baseband chip contains 10 programmable reception paths.
+The SX1301 digital baseband chip contains **ten (10) programmable reception paths**.
 Those paths have differentiated levels of programmability and allow different use cases.
 It is important to understand the differences between those demodulation paths to make the best possible use from the system.

-### Hardware

-#### Interface

 ##### Power Supply

-RAK2245 Pi HAT module is powered through 5V or 3.3V power pins.
+RAK2245 Pi HAT module is powered through **5V or 3.3V power pins**.

 ##### SPI Interface